Downtown Art Walk - Fostoria, Ohio

 Fostorian's Patricia and Gary Brady painted and donated these 2' x 2' barn quilts that are displayed on Center Street.

 Added in 2019, The Barn Quilts on Main is our tribute to barn quilt squares.
-Commissioned by the Fostoria Area Visitors Bureau, this barn quilt collage was created by Fostorians Bev and Dave Lang along with many community members in a new-f...
+Commissioned by the Fostoria Area Visitors Bureau with grant funding, this barn quilt collage was created by Fostorians Bev and Dave Lang along with many community...
 Read more

 This bicycle was a gift to Fostoria from the Leadership Seneca County Class of 2017 to promote bike riding.
 We think it fits in nicely with our community sculptures —and it functions as an actual bike rack, too!